airbnb/swift/CONTRIBUTING.md

 If you have an idea that's not completely fleshed out, please open an issue to discuss.

-After a PR is approved and merged please remember to send a PSA to ios@airbnb.com with the new merged approved style.

 ## Structure of a new rule:

 At minimum every rule should contain: